SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-url-as-a-navigation-aid-aka-redirect-to-the-correct-url-if-it-is-incorrect/rule.md

     return View(model);
 }
 ```
+::: good

-Figure: Good example - the comment says it all  Wordpress and Stack Overflow have URL formats that do this very well.
+Figure: Good example - The comment says it all  Wordpress and Stack Overflow have URL formats that do this very well
 :::

 ::: greybox